travigd/documentation/server/3.1.0-pre/access-control-lists.md

 This default ACL would give `ouro` and `$admins` create and write permissions on all streams, while everyone else can read from them.

-To do this you could use either the http api or a client api to write the above data to the stream (requires admin privileges by default for obvious reasons, be very careful allowing default access to system streams to non-admins as they would also have access to $settings unless you specifically overrode it)
+To do this you could use either the HTTP API or a client API to write the above data to the stream (requires admin privileges by default for obvious reasons.
+Be very careful allowing default access to system streams to non-admins as they would also have access to `$settings` unless you specifically overrode it).

 ```
 ouro@ouroboros: cat ~/settings.js